iabhisheksharma011/TALON-AI/README.md

-# 🦙 Ollama Chat — RAG-powered chat with local LLMs
+# 🦙 Ollama Offline Chat — RAG-powered chat with local LLMs

 A sleek, terminal-style chat app that connects to your local Ollama instance.
 Features streaming responses, persistent chat history, multi-file RAG with caching,